Why do you need WalkinVR?

 How does it work: Players can compensate for movement restrictions.
 For example, it helps those who cannot raise their controllers to the height required by the game.

-4. Tracking of Deficient or Spastic Hands
+4. Tracking of disabled or spastic hands

 When applicable: can’t hold the controllers – spastic hands, hand impairment, cerebral palsy, tetraplegia